joelparkerhenderson/wordbooks/pages/franchise-business-model-pros-cons/index.md

-# Franchise business model - pros & cons
+# Franchise business model pros/cons

 The franchise business model has several advantages for both the franchisor and franchisee, including: